tinkerbell/smee/README.md

 ### Interoperability with other DHCP servers

+When a DHCP server exists on the network, Smee should be set to run `proxy` or `auto-proxy` mode.
+This will allow Smee to provide the next boot information to clients that request it.
+The existing DHCP server will provide the IP address and other network boot details.
+Layer 2 access to machines or a DHCP relay agent that will forward the DHCP requests to Smee is required.

 It is not recommended, but it is possible for Smee to be run in `reservation` mode in networks with another DHCP server(s).
 To get the intended behavior from Smee one of the following must be true.

-1. All DHCP servers are configured to serve the same IPAM info as Smee and Smee is the only DHCP server to provide network boot info.

 1. All DHCP servers besides Smee are configured to ignore the MAC addresses that Smee is configured to serve.